YottaDB/YDBDoc/MessageRecovery/errors.rst

 REPLINSTSTNDALN
 --------------------

-REPLINSTSTNDALN, REPLINSTSTNDALN Could not get exclusive access to replication instance file xxxx
+REPLINSTSTNDALN, Could not get exclusive access to replication instance file xxxx

 MUPIP Error: This error is issued by MUPIP REPLIC INSTANCE_CREATE if it finds that the replication instance file it is attempting to create already exists and is being used (the journal pool for that instance exists) by YottaDB and/or MUPIP process(es).